 - Hyoscine is the most potent agent available, with the added advantage of amnesia and sedation.
 However, it can cause significant perioperative confusion in elderly patients.

-- Are used either to reduce the emetic effects of anaesthetic agents (antihistamines, butyrophenones, hyoscine) or to enhance gastric emptying (metoclopramide).
+- Antiemetics are used either to reduce the emetic effects of anaesthetic agents (antihistamines, butyrophenones, hyoscine) or to enhance gastric emptying (metoclopramide).

-- Those with a risk of regurgitation of gastric contents or undergoing procedures with a high incidence of nausea and vomiting (eg, laparoscopy) should receive agents to reduce gastric acidity.
+- Those with a risk of regurgitation of gastric contents or undergoing procedures with a high incidence of nausea and vomiting should receive agents to reduce gastric acidity.
+Routine use of antiemetics and agents to reduce acidity in those not at risk is not recommended.

-- Can use H2-receptor antagonist or proton pump inhibitors several hours pre-operatively and oral sodium citrate 15-30 minutes before induction.
+- An H2-receptor antagonist may be used 1-2 hours pre-operatively and/or oral non-particulate antacids such as sodium citrate 15-30 minutes before induction.